relay-tools/Relay.swift/website/docs/api/pagination-fragment.md

 The `@PaginationFragment` property will be a read-only optional value with the fields the fragment requests.
 This value will automatically update and re-render the view when more items are loaded or when the Relay store updates any relevant records.

-The value will also include some additional properties related to paging:
+The value will also include some additional properties related to paging and refetching:

 - `isLoadingNext: Bool`: Indicates if there is an in-flight request to load more items from the end of the list.
 - `isLoadingPrevious: Bool`: Indicates if there is an in-flight request to load more items from the beginning of the list.